-- By Minimum/Maximum collaborator decision - using the facets by the same name found in the filters, you can ask each reviewer to start reviewing references by selecting the "At most 1" decision filter to review only the reference articles with 0 or 1 decisions.
+- By Minimum/Maximum collaborator decision, using the facets by the same name found in the workbench, you can ask each reviewer to start reviewing references by selecting the "At most 1" decision filter to review only the reference articles with 0 or 1 decisions.
 This causes your review team members to only see articles awaiting a first or second decision to avoid making more than 2 decisions per reference.

 Some use cases where the Minimum and Maximum collaborator decisions facets can be used are:

 - If you filter by At most 1 in the Maximum collaborator decisions box, this will show all the articles that have 1 or 0 decisions.

 - If you filter by At least 1 in the Minimum collaborator decisions box, this will show all the articles that have 1 or more decisions.

 - You can also use at least and at most filters in the Minimum and Maximum collaborator decisions facets together to get the articles that have exactly one decision.
 To do this, you would need to filter by at most 1 and at least 1.

 However, to show concurrent decisions by other collaborators, you may need to deselect/select the at least/at most filters.
 In addition, delays may cause these counts to be outdated until the screen is refreshed.